-The primary underrepresented groups that Minority Vets serves are: Veterans of Color, Women Veterans, LGBTQ Veterans, and (Non)Religious Minority Veterans.
+The primary underrepresented groups that MVA serves are: veterans of color, womxn, LGBTQ, and religious and non-religious minorities.
 We believe that through bringing these four minority groups together, we can build a veteran community that encompasses veterans from a wide range of diverse backgrounds and experiences.

-MVA was founded by two University of Washington Husky veterans, Navy Veteran Lindsay Church and Air Force Veteran Katherine Pratt.
+MVA was founded by two University of Washington Husky veterans, Lindsay Church and Katherine Pratt.
 Church and Pratt first began their work in 2014 through the Husky United Military Veterans where they built a Diversity Committee that celebrated the underrepresented groups within the student veteran community at the University of Washington.

-Today, they partner to build and grow Minority Vets in order to celebrate the identities that they both feel that they hold that make them underrepresented in the veteran community.
+Since 2014, Church and Pratt have collaborated to lead the student veteran population at the UW, Church through her role in the Student Veteran Life office, and Pratt as the President of the student veteran organization, Husky Veterans.
+Today, they partner to build and grow MVA in order to celebrate the identities that they both feel that they hold that make them underrepresented in the veteran community.